 Unfortunately, the mice decided that the generator cooling fan was a good place to make a nest.
 It probably was until the generator started, then the mice had a quick lesson in centripetal force.

-This will require some additional maintenance in the spring time when I change to oil.
-By that time, the carcases should be mostly dried out and easier to deal with.
+This will require some additional maintenance in the springtime when I change to oil.
+By that time, the carcasses should be mostly dried out and easier to deal with.